TechnipFMC (FTI) was Upgraded to a Buy Rating at Kepler Capital

-In a report issued on January 13, Bertrand Hodee from Kepler Capital upgraded TechnipFMC (FTI) to Buy, with a price target of EUR11.00.
-The company’s shares closed last Thursday at $12.34.

-According to TipRanks.com, Hodee is a 3-star analyst with an average return of 6.7% and a 50.3% success rate.
-Hodee covers the Utilities sector, focusing on stocks such as Repsol, Orsted, and Neste.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for TechnipFMC with a $13.02 average price target, which is a 11.0% upside from current levels.
+TechnipFMC has an analyst consensus of Strong Buy, with a price target consensus of $12.99, implying a 7.8% upside from current levels.
 In a report issued on January 7, Susquehanna also maintained a Buy rating on the stock with a $13.00 price target.

 See today’s analyst top recommended stocks >>